-County Assistance Offices (also called CAOs) are Department of Human Services (DHS) offices where anyone can apply for benefits, submit verification documents, or receive help from staff.
-There is at least one CAO in every county.
-You can find a list of CAO locations
+County Assistance Offices (also called CAOs) are Department of Human Services offices where anyone can apply for benefits, submit verification documents, or receive help from staff.
+There is at least one CAO in every county and you can find them on this list of CAO locations.

 Coverage refers only to health care insurance.
-This can include Medical Assistance, CHIP, insurance through Pennie, or private medical insurance.
+This can include Medicaid, CHIP, insurance through Pennie, or private medical insurance.
 Health coverage is used to pay for personal medical expenses like doctor visits, medication, dental and vision care, and other covered medical costs.

 Customer Service Center

 The Statewide Customer Service Center is a point of contact for applicants and recipients to ask questions about their benefits, report changes to their information, or seek help in managing their benefits without having to go to a CAO.
 The Customer Service Center is available Monday – Friday 8 a.m. - 4:30 p.m. at 1-877-395-8930 or 215-560-7226 in Philadelphia.

 To be disenrolled means that Medicaid or CHIP coverage has ended.
 Medicaid managed care coverage ends at the end of the month in which the disenrollment occurs.